Prag8855/aab/content/docs/anmeldung.md

         - If this is your first residence in Germany, do not check any box.
     - **Tag des Auszugs**: Enter the move-out date for your previous residence.
 If you already moved out, you can write a past date.
 Use the DD.MM.YYYY date format.
     - **Postleitzahl, Gemeinde, Ortsteil**: The [postal code](/glossary/Postleitzahl), municipality and region of your previous residence.
 For example, "10115 Berlin Mitte".
     - **Straße, Hausnummer, Zusätze**: The street, house number and door number of your previous residence.
-For example, "Chausseestraße 123, #23"
+For example, "Chausseestraße 123, #23". - [How to write your address](/guides/addressing-a-letter-in-germany)
+- **Bei Zuzug aus dem Ausland Staat**
+    If your last address was in another country, write the country here.
+Don't write your previous address.[^1]
 - **Wird die bisherige Wohnung beibehalten?**
     - Choose **Nein** if you will not keep your previous residence.
     - Choose **Ja, und zwar als** if you will keep your previous residence